 Arrivals day in Budapest where you will be met and transferred to the five-star Four Seasons Hotel Gresham Palace (or similar) for a two-night stay.
 Enjoy a welcome reception dinner in the elegant surrounds of this art nouveau landmark, where you can meet your fellow travellers on this highly anticipated journey.

 Budapest is actually two cities separated by the Danube.
 The old city of Buda and the imposing Royal Palace, dominates the city with stunning views across the Danube to the commercial heart of Pest.
 Our city tour includes the Royal Palace, St. Mathias Church and a panoramic view of the city from Gellert Hill.
 We will also see the Citadel, the Opera House, St Stephen’s Cathedral, Heroes Square and the City Park.

 The rest of the day is at leisure so you can stroll along the banks of the Danube, visit the historic Great Market Hall with its endless variety of delicious foods and wines or head to one of the city’s famous thermal baths for a rejuvenating dip.
-Alternatively you can relax at the hotel and indulge in the hotel’s luxurious spa with infinity-edge pool or make use of the state-of-the-art fitness centre.
-This evening we will enjoy a beautiful dinner cruise along the Danube.
+Alternatively you can relax at the hotel and indulge in the hotel’s luxurious spa.

 Following breakfast you will be transferred to the airport for onward flight departures.
 There is also an option to extend your stay in Prague for additional nights to explore more of this fascinating city.